DIVD-NL/web-csirt/www.divd.nl/contact.md

 	<h2>Not a regular office</h2>
 </header>

 We are a network of security researchers who mainly work online.
-If you want to contact us, you can send us an e mail to "question" at divd nl or use our <a href="javascript:void( window.open( 'https://form.jotform.com/221683503984058', 'blank', 'scrollbars=yes, toolbar=no, width=700, height=500' ) ) ">contact form.</a>
+If you want to contact us, you can send us an e mail to "question" at divd nl or use our [contact form](https://form.jotform.com/221683503984058).

-You can also meet us at cyber security conferences and hacker events or just follow us on[ Twitter](https://twitter.com/DIVDnl).
+You can also meet us at cyber security conferences and hacker events or just follow us on [Twitter](https://twitter.com/DIVDnl).

 For questions related to our CSIRT you can email "csirt" at divd nl.